Jerusalem, the city of incredible blend of religions and cultures…

 NOTE: Please note that I am trying to stay away from the complex politics it this post.
 This article is written purely for tourists that need recommendations on things to do in Jerusalem.

-Here we go, things to do in Jerusalem, Israel:
+Here we go, the top things to do in Jerusalem, Israel:

 1. Put a written prayer in the Western Wall

-The Western Wall (also known as the Wailing Wall or HaKotel in Hebrew) is probably the most known attraction to visit in Jerusalem, at least it was for me!
+The Western Wall (also known as HaKotel in Hebrew) is probably the most known attraction to visit in Jerusalem, at least it was for me!

 The wall is believed to be a unique place where you can have a direct line to Heaven.